-It originates by the Boulevard Saint-Michel, a spot that boasts superb views of the imposing building.
+The Rue Soufflot originates at the Boulevard Saint-Michel, a spot that boasts superb views of the imposing building.

-It ends on Place du Pantheon, a square framed by two identical Classical buildings recognizable for their elegant convex facades.
+It ends on Place du Pantheon, a square framed by two identical buildings with convex facades.

-The Bibliothèque Sainte-Geneviève (library) was built in 1850 on the northern side of the Place du Pantheon.
+The Bibliothèque Sainte-Geneviève (library) was built in 1850 in order to delineate the north side of the square.

-The long, austere building contains a priceless collection of manuscripts and old prints.
+The building looks quite austere, but it contains a priceless collection of manuscripts and old prints!